ChuzaWick420/notes_publisher/docs/University Notes/semester 1/MTH101 - Calculus and Analytical Geometry/8. Graphing Functions/Lecture.md

 $$f(x) = y = x + 2; x\ne 2$$

-One way to graph is to fine the _intercepts_.
+One way to graph is to find the `intercepts`.

 ## `x intercept`